siskyn/DOL_SexToyLink/SexToyLink/Readme.txt

 - Updated to use Intiface Central
 - Added ability to play from online location
 - Under the hood changes to allow easier updates in the future
+- Added ability to use multiple toys at once

 V 0.0.0.1
 Initial release.